troyw1987/hyprlandsetup/README.md

 # hyprland
-Start with a minimal Arch install with yay
+Start with a minimal Arch install with yay.

 Ue the attached script "set-hypr" to install everything else for you.